Visual Instructions Editor

 Features of the Visual Instructions Editor

-1. Ribbon Bar: This contains general formatting, layout, paragraph formatting, and power tools.
+1. Ribbon Bar: Apply general formatting, layout, paragraph formatting, and power tools.

-2. Left Action Panel: This panel is used to effortlessly work with all of the Skillable specialized features such as Lab Tokens, Lab Activities, Replacement Tokens, and Swap Text.
+2. Left Action Panel: Effortlessly work with all of Skillable’s specialized features, including Lab Tokens, Lab Activities, Replacement Tokens, and Swap Text.

-5. Learner Preview: The learner preview (if enabled in the Editor Settings), will show the live preview of the instructions as it would show for a learner.
+5. Learner Preview: Update the lab’s theme and see a live preview of the instructions as they would show for a learner.

 Ribbon Bar Features